Key facts

 To access your official course details for the year you started your degree, please visit the handbook

 Gain a deep understanding of the political forces that shape the world, while graduating with two versatile degrees that set you up for a global career.
-You will major in international relations (IR) as part of your arts degree, then enhance your career options by choosing a complementary major and electives from the 36 disciplines on offer.
-In the masters component, you’ll explore global governance and the United Nations, IR theory, international politics and security and strategy.
+You will major in international relations (IR) as part of your arts degree and enhance your career options by choosing a complementary major and electives from more than 30 disciplines on offer.
+Then in the masters component, you will explore global governance and the United Nations, IR theory, contemporary international politics and security and strategy.

 Boost your employability and broaden your horizons through international experience opportunities.
 Working alongside leaders from diverse cultures will allow you to see international relations from a unique perspective – an important skill for your career and your life.